 1. Size

-Mars is the fourth planet from the Sun and it is much smaller than the Earth: almost its half size.
+Mars is the fourth planet from the Sun, and it is much smaller than the Earth—almost half its size.
 Although it is much smaller than Earth, one Martian day (24.6 hours) is recorded to last almost the same length as a day on Earth.

 2. Temperature and Climate